 This complex of sites on the border between England and Wales represents greater horseshoe bat Rhinolophus ferrumequinum in the northern part of its range, with about 6% of the UK population.
 The site contains the main maternity roost for bats in this area, which are believed to hibernate in the many disused mines in the Forest.
-Source: JNCC.
+[Source:](#) JNCC.

-- Plans within the Forest of Dean District Council's Local Development Framework & potentially other District LDFs within Gloucestershire. - Adopted Forest of Dean Local Plan. - Monmouthshire County Council's (Unitary Authority) Development Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - Wye Valley AONB Management Plan. - South West RSS.
+- Plans within the Forest of Dean District Council's Local Development Framework & potentially other District LDFs within Gloucestershire. - Adopted Forest of Dean Local Plan. - Monmouthshire County Council's (Unitary Authority) Development Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - Wye Valley AONB Management Plan.
+(This is currently being reviewed). - South West RSS.

-- Cinderford Regeneration Project.

-- Lydney Docks Regeneration Project.

-- Housing at East Lydney (c.1,200).

-- Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on the Wye Valley & Forest of Dean Bat Sites (SAC).
+- Cinderford Regeneration Project - including the Northern Quarter Area Action Plan. - Lydney Docks Regeneration Project. - Housing at East Lydney (c.1,200). - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on the Wye Valley & Forest of Dean Bat Sites (SAC).